SysKitTeam/docs-generator/README.md

 Tool to convert MD documentation to PDF
 ## Usage
 There are two projects that can be used: DocsGeneratorGUI and DocsGeneratorConsole.
 DocsGeneratorGUI is a simple WindowsForms application with all necessary fields.
 DocsGeneratorConsole is a simple console application that takes all the needed parameters as arguments.
+For detailed explanation run DocsGeneratorConsole without arguments and help will be written out (this also applies to cases when wrong number of arguments is given).

 ## Design
 This application allows users to give their design of contents, cover page, header and footer.